Whitman Center Fellowships

 The Marine Biological Laboratory hosts hundreds of researchers, postdocs, and graduate students from around the world to participate in scientific discovery courses, research, lectures, and field studies.
 As a convener of biology, the Marine Biological Laboratory is well known for fostering a highly collaborative environment, with scientists and students engaged in intensive research in a collegial and informal atmosphere.

 Applications will be evaluated on the basis of scientific merit.
 Eligible applicants must hold appointments at accredited universities, colleges, or research institutions anywhere in the world.
-The maximum number of Whitman Center Fellowships a researcher can receive is three.
+Applicants can receive up to three Fellowship awards based on a new application submitted each year of the request.
 The Marine Biological Laboratory is especially interested in qualified candidates who can contribute to the diversity and excellence of its research community.